msan622/spring-2014-template/homework1/README.md

 ### Multi Line Plot
 ![Plot 4](hw1-multiline.png)
 <p align="center"> I created custom breaks for the x-axis and labeled the legend.
 Again, I made the text size slightly smaller.
-I color brewer for the palette for this plot. </p>
+I used a *colorbrewer* palette for this plot. </p>